PG&E identifies more than 20 climate technology solutions aimed at enabling a clean energy future - ExBulletin

 The above list includes eligible Pitch Fest solutions that are in the pre-commercial/early commercialization stage or require leveraging significant PG&E R&D in commercialized solutions.
 There are no fully commercialized solutions of interest listed from Pitch Fest that are being evaluated through the traditional utility process.
 Additionally, PG&E continues to re-evaluate the other 568 applicants who were not invited to Pitch Fest and is selectively adding more innovative solutions in addition to those identified at Pitch Fest.
 We are continuing to investigate.

-PG&E's strategy and needs, available technologies and solutions continue to evolve over time, and 2024 will bring new ways to collaborate with PG&E through our continued innovation acceleration efforts.
+PG&E's strategy and needs, available technologies and solutions continue to evolve over time, and 2024 will see new ways to collaborate with PG&E through our continued innovation acceleration efforts.

-To learn more about PG&E's R&D strategy, read the PG&E R&D Strategy report and watch recordings of all Innovation Summit 2023 sessions.
+To learn more about PG&E's R&D strategy, read the PG&E R&D Strategy report and watch recordings of all sessions from Innovation Summit 2023.
 To contact PG&E and get involved, visit www.pge.com/innovation.
 To learn more about PG&E's portfolio of upcoming EPIC projects, view the EPIC 4 Public Workshop presentation available at www.pge.com/EPIC.

-About PG&E Pacific Gas & Electric Company, a subsidiary of PG&E Corporation (NYSE: PCG), is a natural gas and electric company serving more than 16 million people in 70,000 square miles of Northern and Central California.
-A business company that combines For more information, visit pge.com and pge.com/news.

 |